How it All Began...

-We has a really positive reaction.
-No one has shown any difference towards our son.
+We had a really positive reaction.
+No one has shown any difference toward our son.
 And even the reaction of us adopting, everyone was really excited and really supportive.
-That was something I was worried about.
-Because we were open to any race.
-And even then everyone was very open, excited and accepting.
+That was something I was worried about because we were open to any race.
+And even then everyone was very open, excited, and accepting.

 Did you choose an open or closed adoption - and how did you make that decision?

-It was open - semi-open.
-We met his birthparents.
-We agreed to do pictures and emails once a month.
+It was semi-open.
+We met his birthparents and we agreed to send them pictures and emails once a month.
 It was always something we wanted to do.
-We did a lot of research and learned it is the best thing for the child so we certainly wanted to do that.
+We did a lot of research and learned it is the best thing for the child, so we certainly wanted to do that.
 We had met the birthparents and they requested pictures and we said that we were fine with that because we had already talked about it before.
 We didn’t want to force anything on them.
 At the time we certainly wanted them to be involved in his life.